STFleming/EmSys_21A_lab2/README.md

 ## FAQ / Common Issues

 * When updating the server that the dotDevice connects to (``const char* server=...``) make sure that the ports at the end are ``1234``.
 Port ``4000`` is only used for viewing the lab, not for sending the dotDevice commands.
+* I live in halls/can only access EduRoam.
+Is is possible to use your phone as a WiFi hotspot to connect your TinyPico to the webserver?
+If you can't get that to work then contact Shane and we'll try and set something up.